dortania/oc-laptop-guide-legacy/prepare-install-macos/display-configuration.md

 Now you are ready to configure your patches.
 Use the table below to select the patch that most closely resembles the configuration from Ark.

+{% hint style="info" %}
-Note: \* Denotes the default configured by Whatevergreen. \*\* Denotes the recommended configuration.
+`*` Denotes the default configured by Whatevergreen.

+`**` Denotes the recommended configuration.
 These recommendations may or may not work for you.
 Experiment with different configurations until you find the one that best suits your needs.
+{% endhint %}

 ### Intel Ivy Bridge